 Food can be affected by inflationary pressures.
 Because of how important food is, these asset bubbles can lead to political unrest.
 For example, food inflation led to the 2008 food riots in India and the Arab Spring.

 As most drivers know, gas prices can vary significantly throughout the year.
 During spring, gas prices normally go up in preparation for summertime vacations.
 Because oil is responsible for about two-thirds of the price of gas, rising oil prices can quickly impact the price you pay at the gas pump.

 Oil prices can be affected by unrest in the Middle East or demand in the United States.
-During the 2020 pandemic, oil prices famously fell into negative territory after demand declined precipitously.
+At the beginning of the pandemic, oil prices famously fell into negative territory after demand declined precipitously.
 In 2008, crude oil prices hit a record high that contributed to high gas prices.